freedomofpress/securedrop-docs/docs/what_makes_securedrop_unique.rst

 encrypted on the server so if any attacker manages to break into the server, they would not be able to read past messages.

-In addition, the decryption key for SecureDrop submissions sits in an air-gapped virual machine inside a hardened operating system that opens submissions in a temporary, non-networked environment.
+In addition, the decryption key for SecureDrop submissions sits in an isolated virtual machine inside a hardened operating system that opens submissions in a temporary, non-networked environment.

 Protects Against Hackers